Jason Voorhees: Films

 Friday the 13th Part VII: The New Blood (1988) begins an undisclosed amount of time after Jason Lives.
 Jason (Kane Hodder) is inadvertently freed from his chains by the telekinetic Tina Shepard (Lar Park Lincoln), who was attempting to resurrect her father.
 Jason begins killing those who occupy Crystal Lake, and after a battle with Tina, is dragged back to the bottom of the lake by an apparition of Tina's father.
 Friday the 13th Part VIII: Jason Takes Manhattan (1989) sees Jason return from the grave, brought back to life via an underwater electrical cable.
 He follows a group of students on their senior class trip to Manhattan, boarding the Lazarus to wreak havoc.
 Upon reaching Manhattan, Jason kills all the survivors but Rennie (Jensen Daggett) and Sean (Scott Reeves); he chases them into the sewers, where he is submerged in toxic waste and dies.
 In Jason Goes to Hell: The Final Friday (1993), through an unexplained resurrection, he returns to Crystal Lake where he is hunted by the FBI.
 The FBI sets up a sting to kill Jason, which proves successful.
 However, through mystical possession, Jason survives by passing his demon-infested heart from one being to the next.
 Though Jason does not physically appear throughout most of the film, it is learned he has a half-sister and a niece, and that he needs them to retrieve and reinhabit his body.
 After resurrecting it, Jason is stabbed by his niece Jessica Kimble (Kari Keegan) and dragged into Hell.

 Jason X (2001) marked Kane Hodder's last performance as Jason.
 The film starts off in 2010; Jason has returned after another unexplained resurrection.
 Captured by the U.S. government in 2008, Jason is being experimented upon in a research facility, where it has been determined that he has regenerative capabilities and that cryonic suspension is the only possible solution to stop him, since numerous attempts to execute him have proved unsuccessful.
 Jason escapes, killing all but one of his captors, and slices through the cryo-chamber, spilling cryonics fluid into the room, freezing himself and the only other survivor, Rowan (Lexa Doig).
 A team of students 445 years later discover Jason's body.
 On the team's spacecraft, Jason thaws from his cryonic suspension and begins killing the crew.
 Along the way, he is enhanced by a regenerative nanotechnology process, which gives him an impenetrable metal body.
-Finally, he is ejected into space and falls to the planet Earth Two, incinerated in the atmosphere.
+Finally, he is ejected into space and falls to the planet Earth II, incinerated in the atmosphere.